By Michael Lanza

 Do it right.
 Click here now for my expert e-guide to this Grand Canyon trip.

 Gear Tips Trekking poles are indispensable for this route’s steep descents and ascents.
 See my reviews of trekking poles.
 In dry, hot conditions, wear supportive but lightweight boots or shoes that breathe well (not waterproof); see all of my reviews of hiking shoes and my “8 Pro Tips for Preventing Blisters When Hiking.”
 Carry a reliable headlamp with fresh batteries or a full charge in case you’re hiking in the dark for the cooler temperatures; see my review of the five best headlamps.
+See my favorite ultralight daypacks in my review of the Black Diamond Trail Blitz 12 and REI Flash 18.

 Tell me what you think.